 All of these factors are combining to create unprecedented demand for rooms to rent.

-SpareRoom are experts in renting and sharing, and have prepared this checklist to help you understand the ins and outs of renting a property by the room.
+SpareRoom are experts in renting and sharing, and have prepared this room rental checklist to help you understand the ins and outs of renting a property by the room.

 1. Check if sharing is in demand in your area

-Assess demand, room rents for your local area and see what kind of budgets room seekers to match your requirements, by checking listings on SpareRoom (both rooms offered and rooms wanted) and the handy monthly Rental Index.
+To start the room rental checklist, here’s what you’ll need to do: assess demand, room rents for your local area and see what kind of budgets room seekers match your requirements.
+Use SpareRoom to check listings (both rooms offered and rooms wanted) and the handy monthly Rental Index.

 2. Find out how profitable it might be